fada2020/portfolio/assets/contents/en/projects/portfolio-nextjs.md

 # Overview

-- Built a personal portfolio with Next.js (App Router) and TypeScript.
+- Built a personal portfolio with Next.js (App Router) and JavaScript.
 - Deployed on Vercel with ISR for fast, cache-friendly pages.

 ## Architecture